-Potato Rooster (Maincrop Albert Bartlett Seed Potato) AGM
+Rooster Albert Bartlett Seed Potato AGM (Main Crop)

 Product Description

-Experience the exceptional quality of the Albert Bartlett Seed Potato Rooster.
-These popular seed potatoes have firmly earned their place as one of our best-selling maincrop varieties, boasting an RHS AGM (Award of Garden Merit) for their outstanding performance.
+These popular seed potatoes have firmly earned their place as a best-selling maincrop variety, boasting an RHS AGM (Award of Garden Merit) for outstanding performance.

-Order your Rooster seed potatoes today from D.T.
-Brown Seeds - 100% satisfaction guaranteed.
+Order your seed potatoes with D.T.
+Brown for flavour in your garden – 100% satisfaction guaranteed.

 Product Details